yuriteixeira/amazon-wishlist-exporter/README.md

 ## Next steps

-- Make this project available on packagist (easy install, always available on any directory)
 - Export to Google Docs (with images of the products, options to convert the price into any other currency)
 - Access private lists